The Surgery

 On The Big Day

 While you’re unconscious, a tube will be put down your throat to help you breath.
-(The tube is removed when the surgery is complete, but you may have a scratchy throat for a few days afterwards.)
+(The tube is removed when the surgery is complete, but you may have a scratchy throat for a few days afterward.)
 A small tube called a catheter will also be run into your bladder.
 The catheter is needed to drain your bladder right after surgery while your body is still “sleepy” from the anesthesia.

 The most common form of living liver donor surgery is “open” hepatectomy.
 That means the surgeon will make a large incision in your abdomen to get access to your liver and remove a portion of it.
 There are different types of incisions, such as an “inverted L” or an “upper midline” (from your breast bone to your navel).
 Be sure you ask your surgeon what type of incision he or she will make so you know what to expect after the surgery.
 (Note that laparoscopic surgical techniques that use much smaller incisions are starting to be used for living liver donation but are not yet common.)